DayBr3ak/fapi-plugin-qol/readme.md

 # Plugin features

-- Display time until towncenter deals are fully charged
+- [x] Display time until towncenter deals are fully charged
-- Double click on the town tab to open the town center (TODO)
+- [x] Right Click on the town tab to open the town center
-- Auto equip gear if IR is better than current (TODO)
+- [ ] Auto equip gear if IR is better than current (TODO)
-- Auto enhance all equipped gear by the set amount (TODO)
+- [ ] Auto enhance all equipped gear by the set amount (TODO)